Earthquakes on January 30, 2026

 2026-01-30 2026-01-30 20:42:58 UTC | 2.4mb_lg | 5 km WSW of Bedminster, New Jersey 40.666°, -74.711° | 7.5 km | 224 | - | - | ✓ Reviewed | USGS → |

-January 30, 2026 brought a magnitude 2.4 earthquake 5 km WSW of Bedminster, New Jersey, logged at 20:42 UTC.
+A magnitude 2.4 earthquake was recorded 5 km WSW of Bedminster, New Jersey on January 30, 2026 at 20:42 UTC.
 The USGS received 224 felt reports from nearby residents — a notable response for an event of this magnitude.
-This was a shallow crustal earthquake, focused at 7.5 km depth.
-Geolocation places the event at 40.666°N, -74.711°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+At a depth of 7.5 km, the event was shallow crustal.
+The epicenter is at 40.666°, -74.711°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-01-30 2026-01-30 20:29:02 UTC | 4.2mb | 68 km W of Gunungsitoli, Indonesia 1.309°, 96.999° | 23.8 km | - | - | - | ✓ Reviewed | USGS → |